open-vsx/publish-extensions/.github/PULL_REQUEST_TEMPLATE.md

 ### For community contributors

 For the sake of efficiency and simplicity, the easiest way to publish an extension is by having it published by its maintainers, for more info about this please refer to the [README](https://github.com/open-vsx/publish-extensions#when-to-add-an-extension).
-If the authors are open to publish the extension to OpenVSX, you can help them by contributing a GitHub Action using our handy-dandy [direct publish setup](docs/direct_publish_setup.md) doc.
+If the authors are open to publish the extension to Open VSX, you can help them by contributing a GitHub Action using our handy-dandy [direct publish setup](docs/direct_publish_setup.md) doc.

  - If the extension is unmaintained, please create an issue for it instead.